 Kristina Brant is a PhD candidate in Sociology at Harvard University and a Doctoral Fellow in the Multidisciplinary Program in Inequality and Social Policy at the Harvard Kennedy School.
 She is broadly interested in understanding the causes and consequences of persistent concentrated poverty, particularly in rural communities.

-For the past four years, Kristina has also been a part of the National UnDACAmented Research Project, a multi-site longitudinal study investigating the impact of DACA on undocumented young adults.
+For the past five years, Kristina has also been a part of the National UnDACAmented Research Project, a multi-site longitudinal study investigating the impact of DACA on undocumented young adults.
 With co-authors Roberto Gonzales and Ben Roth, she is currently working on a book manuscript under contract with UC Press, exploring how the impact of DACA has been patterned by state and urbanicity.

 Since 2016, Kristina has been conducting fieldwork in Central Appalachia, making her home in Eastern Kentucky.
 When not researching, she skates with Somer City Roller Derby, acts with Flashback Theater Company, and occasionally moonlights as a beertender at her town's local watering hole, Jarfly Brewing.